hdinsight/hdinsight.github.io/zeppelin/zeppelin-cannot-login-domain-joined.md

 ---
-title: How do I analyze Tez Directed Acyclic Graph (DAG) critical path on HDInsight cluster? | Microsoft Docs
+title: Cannot login to Zeppelin after changing the ADDS password in active directory? | Microsoft Docs
-description: Use the Hive FAQ for answers to common questions on Hive on Azure HDInsight platform.
+description: Use the Zeppelin FAQ for answers to common questions on Zeppelin on Azure HDInsight platform.
-keywords: Azure HDInsight, ambari, Tez, FAQ, troubleshooting guide,
+keywords: Azure HDInsight, Zeppelin, FAQ, troubleshooting guide,
 services: Azure HDInsight
 documentationcenter: na
 author: